lord-amenegg/Luces/README.md

 As you can see more actions can be added to the actions dictionary (work in progress)
 # To do:
--group the lightbulbs by room and add separator to menu -find a way for the script to differentiate between lighbulbs and other tuya enabled devices.
+## group the lightbulbs by room and add separator to menu
+## find a way for the script to differentiate between lighbulbs and other tuya enabled devices.